 ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1.
-Conduct Disaster Recovery Planning meetings and workshops with component school districts across the region to assist them in developing their respective disaster recovery plans, and to strategize how best to address gaps as part of their strategic technology and capital improvement plans.
-Ongoing through July 2016 Director, Regional Information Center In Progress.
-Coordinated efforts with technology augmentation partners 2.
-Work collaboratively with the other RICs across the state as common standards and approaches are developed across centers relative to disaster recovery planning activities, strategies, and approaches.
-Ongoing through July 2016 Director, Regional Information Center In Progress 3.
-Develop new services to address disaster recovery planning and recovery needs for component school districts based upon district feedback and anticipated needs.
-Ongoing through July 2016 Director, Regional Information Center RIC Administrators Completed Offsite Data storage services implemented 2008-09.
+Conduct Disaster Recovery Planning meetings and workshops with component school districts across the region to assist them in developing their respective disaster recovery plans, and to strategize how best to address gaps as part of their strategic technology and capital improvement plans Ongoing through July 2016 Director, Regional Information Center In Progress 2.
+Work collaboratively with the other RICs across the state as common standards and approaches are developed across centers relative to disaster recovery planning activities, strategies, and approaches Ongoing through July 2016 Director, Regional Information Center In Progress